Adyem/ctoc-cobol-transpiler/docs/getting_started.md

 3. Clone the repository with submodules enabled: `git clone --recurse-submodules`.
 4. Inside the checkout, run `make initialize` once to build the bundled `libft` runtime helpers.

 Refer to `docs/onboarding_checklist.md` for a full environment audit before committing changes.
+If you need platform-specific setup help, see `docs/platform_bootstrap.md` for macOS, Linux, and Windows Subsystem for Linux instructions.

 ## Quick Start Workflow